From Morning Kickstart to Afternoon Pick-Me-Up: When to Serve Coffee at Events

 Mid-Morning Breaks: Maintaining Focus and Flow

-Positioning a coffee station during the first scheduled pause helps re-energize attendees, improves attentiveness, and encourages informal networking.
-Guests naturally gather around the coffee bar, where conversations can spark organically without feeling forced.
+Positioning your coffee station during the first scheduled break will re-energize your guests, increase attentiveness and encourages informal mingling.
+Guests will naturally gravitate to the coffee bar and conversations will happen more naturally, without feeling forced or staged.

-This is also a great time to introduce specialty drinks, like cold brews or seasonal flavored lattes, which can surprise and delight your guests.
-It shows you’ve gone beyond the standard “conference coffee” experience and opted for something more intentional.
+This is also a good time to offer specialty drinks, like cold brew or seasonal flavored lattes, to wow your guests.
+It shows that you have gone beyond just “conference coffee” and have carefully curated your menu.

 Lunchtime Pairings: Complementing the Midday Meal